-Unilateral contracts involve only one party promising to take an action or provide something of value.
+Unilateral contracts involve only one party promising to take action or provide something of value.
 These are also known as one-sided contracts, and a common example of them is when a reward is offered for something being found: the party to whom the reward is offered is under no obligation to find the lost item, but if they do find it, the offering party is under contract to provide the reward.

 Bilateral contracts, on the other hand, involve both parties agreeing to exchange items or services of value.
-These are also known as two-sided contracts, and are the kind of contract that is most commonly encountered.
+These are also known as two-sided contracts and are the kind of contract that is most commonly encountered.

 Unconscionable contracts are contracts that are considered unjust by being unfairly weighted to give advantage to one side over the other.
 Examples of elements that may make a contract unconscionable include:

 - A limit on the damages a party may receive for breach of contract.